bseltz-cohesity/scripts/powershell/protectO365Mailboxes/README.md

 * -maxMailboxesPerJob: (optional) default is 5000
 * -sourceName: (optional) name of registered O365 protection source (required for new job)
 * -autoProtectRemaining: (optional) autoprotect at the source and exclude already protected mailboxes
-* -force: (optional): force protect mailboxes that may be autoprotected in another job
+* -force: (optional) force protect mailboxes that may be autoprotected in another job

 ## New Job Parameters